Welcome to Sixth Form

 Sixth Form, a passport to an international future

 Sixth form (Y12 & Y13) are the final two years of school, corresponding to the Spanish Baccalaureate.
-At LES we follow A-Levels (Advanced Level qualifications), a British subject-based qualification for students aged 16+.
+At LES we follow A Levels (Advanced Level qualifications), a British subject-based qualification for students 16 and up.
 They are taken over two years, and offer recognised qualifications for entry to higher education in the UK and many other countries around the world.
 Students wishing to improve their entry grades for Spanish universities are strongly advised to take additional PCE subjects.

-For timetabling purposes, subjects are organised into blocks.
+For timetable purposes, subjects are organized into blocks.
 All subjects in a block are taught at the same time, so it is impossible to take more than one subject from the same block.
-The block timetable for the academic year can be consulted with the Sixth Form team.
+The block time table for the academic year can be consulted with the Sixth Form team.

 Sixth form, individual attention and maximum performance

-During the final years of secondary school we work with students to find their way forward and make decisions about their future.
-Each individual has a personalised programme that takes them to the next phase in their education.
-With excellent academic qualifications they can access university places across the globe or take another path, such as an apprenticeship, towards obtaining a degree or professional qualification.
+During the final years of secondary school we work with students to help them decide on their future path.
+Each individual has a personalised program that takes them to the next phase in their education.
+With excellent academic qualifications they can access universities across the globe or take another path, such as an apprenticeship, towards obtaining a degree or professional qualification.

 Lady Elizabeth School: over 20 specialised A level subjects!

-We offer a wide range of subjects – over 20 – designed to meet the needs of students and their future aspirations.
-Our aim is to ensure that students choose the right programme so that in A-Level examinations they achieve the grades they need for the future, and thus gain access to the university studies they want.
+We offer a wide range of over twenty specialized courses designed to meet the needs of students and their future aspirations.
+Our aim is to ensure that students choose the right program so that in A Level examinations they achieve the grades they need for the future, and thus gain access to the university studies they want.